-Each intern completes two major rotations, consisting of approximately 16-20 hours per week of clinical services divided into 6-month rotations on two units in the hospital (6 months on an admissions or pretrial unit and 6 months on long-term transitional or intensive unit).
-These units serve as the intern's home base, so that the intern becomes an integral part of the unit treatment teams.
-Interns are expected to participate in morning unit rounds and unit community meetings on Monday - Thursday each week.
+Each intern completes two major rotations, consisting of approximately 16-20 hours per week of clinical services divided into 6- month rotations on two units in the hospital (6 months on an admissions or pretrial unit and 6 months on a long-term transitional or intensive unit).
+These units serve as the intern's "home base," and interns become an integral part of the unit treatment teams.
+Interns are expected to participate in morning unit rounds and unit community meetings Monday - Thursday each week.
 They are also expected to participate in weekly treatment plan meetings for all individuals in care on their unit teams.
 Teams will be assigned by unit supervisors.